TheFutonEng/Calico-CNI-Tutorial/README.md

 This section covers getting the network plumbing in place for the calico containers.
 Note, Calico only supports CNI spec versions 0.1.0, 0.2.0, 0.3.0 and 0.3.1 so if you've strayed from the repo (and that's ok!) be sure that your CNI configuration file leverages one of these versions.

-Make a note here or what interfaces are on the Calico nodes when running the ```ip addr``` command.
+Make a mental note here on what interfaces are on the Calico nodes when running the ```ip addr``` command.
 This will be referenced shortly.

 ```
 vagrant@calico1:~$ ip addr